 Day 23 Oslo to Bodo to Svolvaer to A

-flight to Bodo (pronounced Booda) and then we hop in a puddle jumper for the next
+Today we are flying to Svolvaer which is in the Lofoten Islands to the north of Norway.
+It’s about a one and a half hour flight to Bodo (pronounced Booda) and then we hop in a puddle jumper for the next leg to Svolvaer.

 The only thing that rates a mention about the flight from Oslo to Bodo was the cacophony of babies crying as we landed in Bodo, there must have been about 12 of them, all howling at once.
 At least, that's what it sounded like.